Learn How to Prevent Mold After Water Damage

 Here’s How to Get Professional Help to Prevent Mold Growth

-As a homeowner who’s ready to get back to your normal life as quickly as possible, the easiest way to do this is give us a call at 888.450.6580.
+As a homeowner who’s ready to get back to your normal life as quickly as possible, the easiest way to do this is give us a call at 888.450.6580 and contact us at Jenkins Environmental today.
 Your phone call with be answered 24 hours a day, 7 days a week by a live person on the other end of the line.

 Our IICRC certified technician will bring in specialized equipment, make sure your area is clean and dried properly, and can even help you repair damages inflicted such as replacing drywall and minor or large structural repairs.